JMeash/coding_challenge_deversifi/README.md

 * The cron runs every 5 and 30 seconds on the clock (i.e. when the clock is at :30 it will run both).
 * The code of `orders` could be easily adapted to add more different coins.
 * Because I am not reserving any amount and fullfilling bids and asks to the maximum if possible, the bot will have fully changed the amount of ETH or USD after most of each iteration of trades.
+* I have used BigNumber to ensure that I had the needed precision and correct arithmetic.

 ## Author